Maximum hours policy template

 Averaging arrangements

-How hours may be averaged over longer periods under awards.
+How hours may be averaged over a longer period where an award allows it.

 Fatigue management